SeaWorld Orlando 2022 Guide, Visiting After COVID, Theme Park Tips, Ride Reviews, When to Visit/Ride, Mask Requirements.

 SeaWorld Spooktacular: September – October.
 A family-friendly event with trick or treating, Halloween characters, and more.

 SeaWorld Christmas Celebration: November – December.
-Holiday traditions, shows, shopping, and entertainment.
+Holiday traditions, shows, shopping, entertainment, and fireworks!

 Attractions & Reviews